Last Updated: June 2026

 No — and that isn’t changing.
 British citizens do not need a visa for short stays in Europe, and ETIAS does not change that.

-What IS changing is that starting in late 2026, you’ll need to complete a quick online authorisation before your trip.
-If you’ve applied for a UK ETA (which foreign visitors now need to enter Britain), ETIAS follows the same idea — short online form, small fee, near-instant approval, linked to your passport for three years.
+What IS changing is that starting in Q4 2026, you’ll need to complete a quick online authorisation before your trip.
+The process mirrors the UK ETA the UK now requires from American, Canadian, and other foreign visitors — short online form, small fee, near-instant approval, linked to your passport for three years.

 The irony isn’t lost on anyone: Europe is now doing to British travellers exactly what the UK does to European visitors.
 Before Brexit, you could walk through EU border control with just a flash of your burgundy passport.
 Now, as a third-country national, you’ll need to get pre-approved — just like Americans, Canadians, and Australians.